Vyral/base-template/_posts/2018-10-15-the-fall-market-is-a-great-one-for-homebuyers-and-sellers.md

 {% include youtube.html %}

 Happy Fall!
 The market is still doing fantastic here in LA, and while we’re not seeing the same feverish pace we saw in the summer, it’s still a fantastic market out there for homebuyers and sellers.
 Homebuyers can take their pick from a ton of different homes without the craziness of the summer.
-Sellers can still take advantage of low inventory and high demand.
-To see our full message about the current state of the real estate market, watch this short video.
+Sellers can still take advantage of low inventory and high demand.&nbsp;

 {% include pullquote.html %}